malabikas/AML-Fall-2019/README.md

 ---

 ## Procedure
-<describes procedure taken to reproduce result
-Your description should make it possible for someone else to reproduce your own experience.
-This description could include code, but it does not need to.
-It should specify the hardware and software environments you used.>

 We ran the experiment on the same corpus that is used by the authors for Answer Selection which is WikiQA, an open-domain question answer dataset.

 ### Pre-processing: